kogens/spmpy/spmloader.md

 Place the `spmloader.py` file with your script and import the `SPMFile` class.

 ## Loading SPM files
-The SPM file can be loaded by passing a file path directly to `SPMFile` as such:
+The SPM file can be loaded by passing a file path directly to `SPMFile`:

 ```python
 from spmloader import SPMFile